Photo Credit: Matt Hagen, 2020

 Seattle, WA 98195-2350

 I am a PhD student at the Paul G. Allen School of Computer Science and Engineering at the University of Washington interested in a broad variety of problems across computer security and privacy.
 My current focus is in secure systems: using techniques from security to improve the design of state-of-the-art systems, and techniques from systems research to amplify the effectiveness of recent security and cryptography research.
 I have had the pleasure of learning from a variety of research collaborators, current and previous, including Irene Zhang (Microsoft Research (MSR), University of Washington (UW)), Jacob Nelson (MSR), Dave Tarditi (MSR), Franzi Roesner (UW), Yoshi Kohno (UW), Ada Lerner (while at UW) and Stefan Saroiu (MSR).
 I am also a member of the UW Tech Policy Lab.
-I am supported by an NSF Graduate Research Fellowship.
+I was supported by an NSF Graduate Research Fellowship for part of my PhD.

 I received a B.S.E. summa cum laude in Computer Science with a certificate (similar to a minor) in Technology and Society in June 2014 from Princeton University, where I did a senior thesis under Ed Felten.
 At Princeton, I was an Undergraduate Fellow at the Center for Information Technology Policy.